Applicable for Purchasing activity carried out as well as carried out at HO, all location as well as carried out at all sites.

 6.6 Select Vendor

-A verbal quote may be accepted at this level provided the vendor follows up with written (revised) quotation within 24 hours.
+A verbal quote may be accepted at this level provided the vendor follows up with a written (revised) quotation within 24 hours.
 The comparative rate chart will be updated with the revised quotes to determine the least quote vendor.
 The comparative rate chart will be signed by the Purchase executive who made it and also by the Purchase Manager.
 Only in a certain exceptional case, the MD will be consulted and approval will be obtained.
 In certain cases where the vendor offering the lowest quote is not given the contract, the MD should be informed and reasons for the same should be formally documented.

 6.7 Receive Material Requisition